Noise-robust Graph Learning by Estimating and Leveraging Pairwise Interactions: Experiments and Results

 \subsection{Ablation studies}

+\textbf{The effect of PI labels.} To show the importance of informative PI labels, we tested \model under different PI labels in addition to the one that is estimated by the PI label estimation model (ours): 1) random labels, 2) noisy class label comparison and 3) estimated PI w/o $f_e$ where only one GNN is used for both node classification and PI label estimation.
+We also compared with the PI labels by clean class label comparison, which is expected to be the oracle.
+We used GCN as the backbone and tested on two datasets, \emph{i.e.}, Cora and CiteSeer and different noise types.
+The results are shown in Table~\ref{tab:different_pi_label}.

+From Table~\ref{tab:different_pi_label}, using PI labels based on the PI label estimation model achieves better performance than using noisy node label comparison.
+Employing randomly generated PI labels incurs the worst performance because it completely ignores the importance of the pairwise interactions.~Moreover, removing the PI label estimation model decreases the test accuracy because the node embeddings are optimized by the noisy class labels as well, which might not be effective for the PI label estimation (32.9\% vs.~35.0\% for Cora with 60\% asymmetric noise).
+Finally, our \model achieves a similar performance compared to training by clean label comparison (the oracle case), showcasing the effectiveness of our estimated PI labels.
+Note in our noisy setting, it is impossible to reach the oracle. \emph{More results are in Appendix Section~\ref{sec:app_clean}.}

-\textbf{Sensitivity to the pretraining epoch of the mask generator.} We investigated whether the performance of PI-GNN is sensitive to the number of pretraining epochs for the mask generator.
-The experimental results on Cora and CiteSeer with GCN under symmetric and asymmetric noise (noise rate $\epsilon=0.6$) are shown in Figure~\ref{fig:ablation_1}~(a) and (b).
-As can be observed, pretraining the mask generator for $K$ epochs is effective for improving the generalization on the clean test set.
-Given a small $K$, the confidence mask is not estimated well which is harmful to apply it on the task executor for regularization.
-Meanwhile, $K$ should not be too large in order to sufficiently regularize the task executor by the uncertainty-aware training objective. $K$ is set to 50 for all the experiments.
+\textbf{Sensitivity to the pretraining epoch of the PI label estimation model.} We investigated whether the performance of \model is sensitive to the number of pretraining epochs for the PI label estimation model.
+The experimental results on Cora and CiteSeer with GCN under symmetric and asymmetric noise are shown in Figure~\ref{fig:ablation_1}~(a) and (b).
+For illustration, we set the noise ratio to be 0.6.
+As can be observed, pretraining the PI label estimation model for $K$ epochs is effective for improving the generalization on the clean test set.
+Given a small $K$, the confidence mask is not estimated well which is not helpful to apply it on the node classification model for regularization.
+Meanwhile, $K$ should not be too large in order to sufficiently regularize the node classification model using Equation~\ref{eq:all}. $K$ is set to 50 for all the experiments.

-\textbf{The effect of regularization weight.} To observe whether the regularization loss weight $\beta$ matters to the model performance, we trained PI-GNN with different values of $\beta$, i.e., 0.005, 0.01, 0.05, 0.1, 0.2, 0.5 and compared with the value $\beta^{\prime}=|V|^2/(|V|^2-M)^2$ which is aware of the sparsity of the graph in Figure~\ref{fig:ablation_1}~(c) and (d).
-We conducted experiments on Cora and CiteSeer with GCN and showed the results with symmetric and asymmetric noise (noise rate $\epsilon=0.4$).
-From the figure, PI-GNN is sensitive to the choice of regularization loss weight $\beta$.
-On both datasets with different noise types, PI-GNN trained with $\beta^{\prime}$ achieves the best clean test accuracy, and simultaneously avoids heavy tuning procedure on the validation set.